manjulaakinapelli/Retail_Analysis_Project/README.md

 # 🛒 Retail Analytics End-to-End Project

 ## 📌 Project Overview
 This project focuses on analyzing retail sales data to understand customer behavior and generate actionable business insights.
-It covers the complete data analytics workflow from data cleaning and modeling to analysis, visualization, and automation.
+It covers the complete data analytics workflow from data cleaning and modeling to analysis, visualization and automation.

 ---